matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 scale well.
 There are people who easily use and want hundreds or even thousands of emotes accessible.
 A simple dict of shortcode to mxc URI seems more appropriate for this.

-Additionally, this MSC has already been used in the wild for roughly two years by some clients, while MSC1951 only exists in MSC form.

-In general, MSC1951 feels like a heavier approach to emote sourcs, while this MSC is more lightweight and thus should allow for significantly larger packs.
+In general, MSC1951 feels like a heavier approach to emote sources, while this MSC is more lightweight.